yabellini/SitioAcademico/content/blog/2024-01-06-TidyTuesday/index.md

 ## Plan the visualization

-I summarize all the number that I need in differents tibbles and then decide to use create a combined plot with:
+I summarize all the number that I need in differents tibbles and then decide to create a combined plot with:

 * the donuts plot that [David Schoch](https://www.mr.schochastics.net) use in the [GitHub Wrapped](https://github.com/schochastics/github_wrapped) project to show general numbers.